SANTHOSH17-DOT/attack-vectors-suite/BUFFER OVERFLOW/README.md

 📌 Bounds checking at runtime can also help prevent buffer overrun by ensuring that data written to a buffer is within acceptable limits.

+* * *

+### 👉 Important Keyword and Info

+📌 ASLR - "Address space layout randomization"

+📌 PERL - "Practical Extraction and Reporting Language used for system administration, networking, and other applications that involve user interfaces"

+📌 SEHOP - "SEHOP is a exploit protection feature of Windows 10 that helps prevent malicious code from attacking Structured Exception Handling"

+📌 One of the most famous attacks of buffer overflow are [SQL Slammer](https://en.wikipedia.org/wiki/SQL_Slammer) and [The Morris Worm](https://en.wikipedia.org/wiki/Morris_worm)🧐